duckduckgrayduck/cloud-upload-addon/README.md

 [Please see the Add-On documentation](https://github.com/MuckRock/documentcloud-hello-world-addon/wiki/)

-# DocumentCloud Google Drive Upload Add-On
+# DocumentCloud Cloud Import Add-On

 This repository contains an Add-On that allows users of DocumentCloud to submit public links from Google Drive, Dropbox, Wetransfer, and Mediafire to automatically download the file or folder and upload it to DocumentCloud.